jeffreylancaster/strategic-edu/README.md

 In this section the participants will do the following:

 * Draft resources to solve the problems identified below.
 * Discover and evaluate current resources to support the district policies, guidelines, and frameworks.
 * Emphasize equity as a lens for development

-District Documents:
+### District Documents

-<span style="text-decoration:underline;">Problems Statements</span>
+### Problems Statements

 ### Problem #1 Acceptable Use and Communication

-Problem Statement: The district will establish and communicate comprehensive policies, guidelines, or frameworks for the acceptable use of generative AI that define original work and provide clear guidance to students and staff.
+**Problem Statement - The district will establish and communicate comprehensive policies, guidelines, or frameworks for the acceptable use of generative AI that define original work and provide clear guidance to students and staff.**

 <table>